blin04/graph-workshop/README.md

 # Introductory Graph Workshop

 Workshop aimed at showcasing students elementary ways in which they can represent and manipulate graphs.
+Held at Petnica Science Center in October 2024.